RuiArmada/LEI/LEI/2 Year/1 Semester/MNONL/README.md

 # 📊📊 MNONL 📊📊

-Polyfit and Lsqcurvefit models done in MNONL (2021/2022)
+Polyfit and Lsqcurvefit models done in MATLAB (2021/2022)

 ## Authors